3.3. Creating the Plan Tree of a Single-Table Query

 * Common structural data for all Plan types.

-int plan_node_id; /* unique across entire final plan tree */
+*//* unique across entire final plan tree */int plan_node_id;

-List *targetlist; /* target list to be computed at this node */
+/* target list to be computed at this node */ List *targetlist;

-List *qual; /* implicitly-ANDed qual conditions */
+/* implicitly-ANDed qual conditions */ List *qual;

-struct Plan *lefttree; /* input plan tree(s) */
+/* input plan tree(s) */struct Plan *lefttree;

 struct Plan *righttree;